 I believe an analogy from sports broadcasting works well.
 Each booth usually features two hosts for very good reasons:

 This is the driver of the on-stage conversation.
 They are the personality, the king of first impressions, and set the tone for the program.
 If they’re warm, genuine, and funny, that eases the first moments of tension between the audience and stage.
 This person talks the majority of the time.
 Using two of these people on stage at the same time is like having two drivers in one car.
 But not having this person at all creates an awkward chemistry of two people who don’t know how to drive the vehicle.
 Keep that in mind when you’re considering how to be a good emcee in church.

 The Color Commentator

-Using two of these emcee-types on stage creates some wandering stage moments that never really take the audience anywhere, and it lacks the warmth and energy of the play-by-play.
-But if you don’t have this person at all, you lose some of the depth and content that the emcee should provide.
+Using two of these emcee-types on stage creates some wandering stage moments that never really take the audience anywhere.
+Plus, it lacks the warmth and energy of the play-by-play.
+But if you don’t have this person at all, you lose some depth and content that the emcee should provide.

 When you ask someone on stage a question, remember to hold the microphone up to their mouth, too.
-Typically by this point in the service, even a rookie emcee has figured out they need to hold the mic up to their own mouth, but too often they forget to help the crowd hear the other person on stage, too.
+Typically by this point in the service, even a rookie emcee has figured out they need to hold the mic up to their own mouth.
+But too often they forget to help the crowd hear the other person on stage, too.

 3. Know What You’re There to Do

 Someone has trusted you with the entire stage.
 And remember that everything is the message, not just the sermon.
 You now control the room!
 You’re there to build energy in and excitement toward the next element.
 It’s up to you to bring the crowd down to what’s next, or else you’re introducing something.
 Either way, you’re not the star of the show.
 You are driving the vehicle, and the passengers are what people want to see.
 Know what you’re there to do, and get off the stage!